mjtmercado/leap-day/A_Monologue_with_My_Selves.md

 ### *Delivery*
 As a communicator, it is essential that you engage in intrapersonal communication.
 Asking yourself questions about your identity matters because how you see yourself affects the way you present yourself.
 At a very young age, I did not know this.

-**I just focused on how to deliver, where to deliver, and when to deiver my message to persuade others and myself.**
+**I just focused on how to deliver, where to deliver, and when to deliver my message to persuade others and myself.**

 I did not recognize the conflict it created within me.
 Instead of inside to outside communication, it was the other way around.